 Behind every able man, there are always other able men.

+I find each of these proverbs to be exquisite pearls of wisdom.
+I hope you enjoyed these Chinese proverbs about family, life, and love.
 Which of these ancient Chinese proverbs struck a chord with you?
 Do you have any other impactful quotes you’d like to share?